-TOKYO AIRPORT.
-Preaching the Gospel is privilege.
+TOKYO AIRPORT—Preaching the gospel is a privilege.
 It is also a burden.
 And a calling.
 I have been a preacher since 1982.
 I love my job.
 I love to read, study, teach, and preach.
 Every day I am thankful that I get to do what I love.
 I am not a natural communicator.
 I have had to work hard to develop whatever teaching and preaching skills I have.

 Before getting on my Manila to Tokyo to Minneapolis to Nashville flight, I met with some of our best Filipino preachers to discuss concerns and pitfalls of preachers and preaching.
 Here are some of the questions we asked ourselves.